Submitty/submitty.github.io/_docs/sysadmin/course_archiving.md

 ---

 After the term is completed you can archive the course.
-This is done on per course, so if it is easy to keep one or more courses 'open' to allow a student to finish an incomplete, etc.  Note: This procedure is still a work in progress.
+This is done per course, so it is easy to keep one or more courses 'open' to allow a student to finish an incomplete, etc.  _Note: This procedure is still a work in progress._

 ### Edit the Master Submitty Database Status